orryverducci/ShockRouter/README.md

 ShockRouter
 ===========
 ShockRouter is an audio routing application, intended for use by student radio stations to switch between sources (e.g. studio, outside broadcasts) to be broadcast.
-It also contains silence detection and DSP insert functionality.
+It also contains silence detection, DSP insert and metadata syndication functionality.

 ShockRouter is developed by [Orry Verducci](http://www.orryverducci.co.uk/) primarily for use by [Shock Radio](http://www.shockradio.co.uk/).